Mic92/nixpkgs-review/README.md

 redis-cli 4.0.8
 ```

-To review a local command without pull request, use the following command:
+To review a local commit without pull request, use the following command:

 ```
 $ nix-review rev HEAD